discordplace/discord.place/README.md

   2. Create a new branch for your translation.
   3. Find the language file you want to translate in the `client/locales` directory.
   4. Add the translations for the missing keys in the language file or update the existing translations.
-  5. Commit your changes with descriptive commit messages.
+  5. Commit your changes with descriptive commit messages that follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
   6. Push your changes to your fork and submit a pull request to the `main` branch of the original repository.
 </details>